 - Campaign responsibilities: designated roles for everyone on your team who is involved in bringing your year-end campaign to life.

 - Campaign goals and metrics: a set of benchmarks you’re going to aim to achieve in your year-end campaign and metrics for measuring against them.

 - Campaign budget: an estimation of campaign costs, ideally based on the return on investment you expect them to produce.

 This time period is also when you should focus on assembling your campaign team.
 Make sure you have the right people in the right seats to make your campaign a success.
 Also make sure that your team is clear about what they’re owning based on the responsibilities section of your campaign plan.

 With your stories in hand, you can move on to develop your first campaign touchpoints.
-We always suggest a “soft launch” for year-end campaigns in October where you can introduce your campaign theme and stories from the year, remind donors of the impact of last year’s contributions, and start to tease what’s to come in November and December.
-Depending on your internal review and production process, you might need to start developing your first touchpoints earlier than September in order to get them in front of donors in October.
+We always suggest a “soft launch” for year-end campaigns starting now, in October, where you can introduce your campaign theme and stories from the year, remind donors of the impact of last year’s contributions, and start to tease what’s to come in November and December.

 October: Build Your Metrics Dashboard and Launch Your Campaign